Best paid tech jobs that you should know about

 GIS Developer: Mapping Architect

 Geographic Information Systems (GIS), is one of the fastest growing tech fields.
 With a compound annual growth rate of 12.4%, GIS related work can be expected to be one of the highest paying tech jobs.
 Geoprocessing technology is constantly being integrated with large, mainstream businesses to gather intelligence.
 The growth of apps such as Uber, Grubhub, and Doordash speaks volumes about the rise of GIS.
 This past year, GIS jobs have become increasingly relevant to the COVID-19 pandemic as worldwide death tolls were illustrated by the Johns Hopkins COVID map and vaccination rollout plans were planned by Walgreens GIS staff.
 These jobs can pay up to 6 figures and are expected to grow significantly in the near future.
-The skills required for this field may be obtained from the comfort of your own home through trendy online bootcamps such as our own at bootcampgis.com.
+The skills required for this field may be obtained from the comfort of your own home through an online GIS certificate such as our own at bootcampgis.com.

 As one of the fastest growing sectors, technology skills are a safe investment of your time.
 Many of these skills can be learned at your own pace, on your own terms through online bootcamps.
 Even if the technology sector is not for you, technological skills are in demand in a variety of industries.
 With diverse, high paying options for employment, technology jobs are sure to grow in the near future.
 You can expect to develop existing skills and immerse yourself in new ones as this booming industry develops.